Palatnik Lab

 Suzette_Rosas-Rogers-007-featured

-Rosas-Rogers, Suzette, PhD
+Suzette Rosas-Rogers, PhD

 Postdoctoral Researcher

-Gestational Diabetes and Pharmacotherapy (GAP) study
+Gestational Diabetes and Pharmacotherapy (GAP)

 Funded by the National Institute of Health the GAP study is a randomized controlled trial that investigates the optimal glycemic threshold for pharmacotherapy addition to medical nutrition therapy in gestational diabetes.
 Gestational diabetes mellitus (GDM) affects about 10% of pregnant women, many of whom will require treatment beyond diet and exercise.
 Despite this high prevalence, there is no consensus due to lack of evidence regarding the glycemic threshold for conversion from diet to medical treatment for GDM.
 No randomized studies have been performed on how to define failure with diet and exercise.
 It is important to establish criterion for pharmacotherapy initiation and titration for GDM in pregnancy as GDM under-treatment leads to increased rates of adverse obstetric outcomes associated with poor glycemic control including macrosomia, preeclampsia, cesarean birth, shoulder dystocia, birth trauma, and more.
 The GAP study will enroll 416 pregnant women with GDM and will compare two different thresholds for initiation of insulin for GDM.
 The GAP study will promote standardization in gestational diabetes management and will have direct relevance for clinical practice.
-The study will recruit 416 pregnant participants with gestational diabetes.

-For more information contact Eleanor Saffian: esaffian@mcw.edu 414-805-6605
+For more information contact Zaira Peterson: zpeterson@mcw.edu 414-805-1124

 Intensive Postpartum Antihypertensive Treatment (IPAT)

 Funded by Advancing Healthier Wisconsin Endowment and the NIH (National Institute of Health), the IPAT study will evaluate the effect of intensive postpartum blood pressure control on risk of chronic hypertension, and on vascular function following hypertensive disorders of pregnancy (HDP).
 The IPAT will randomize 60 postpartum patients with HDP at the Medical College of Wisconsin (MCW) to intensive blood pressure control or to usual care.
 Patients enrolled in both arms will undergo education on healthy lifestyle following American Heart Association’s “Life’s Essential 8” of tobacco cessation, physical activity, healthy sleep, and healthy diet with detailed overview of DASH eating plan throughout the first year postpartum with monthly virtual educational session delivered by a registered dietician and a life coach.
 Cardiovascular health score will be assessed at 12 months postpartum in both groups.
 Participants will also undergo vascular function assessment: endothelial dysfunction with brachial artery flow mediated dilation (FMD), arterial stiffness with carotid-femoral pulse wave velocity (cfPWV) and measurement of anti-angiogenic and inflammatory cardiac risk biomarker, soluble fms-like tyrosine kinase (sFlt-1), at baseline, 6 weeks, and 12 months postpartum.
+We are not actively recruiting for this study.

-For more information contact Eleanor Saffian: esaffian@mcw.edu 414-805-6605
+For more information contact Mandi Gales, RN: agales@mcw.edu 414-805-6691

 INTERESTED IN PARTICIPATING IN OUR RESEARCH STUDIES?